-- What is it?
+- What is ransomware?
 Ransomware is malware.
 The hackers demand payment, often via Bitcoin or prepaid credit card, from victims in order to regain access to an infected device and the data stored on it.

 - How do I protect myself from a ransomware attack?
 A variety of tools developed in collaboration with law enforcement and security firms are available to decrypt your computer.